Everything you need to know about the Terpene Myrcene:

 These studies data support the hypothesis that myrcene is a prominent sedative in cannabis.” — Dr. Ethan B. Russo, MD

+Myrcene effects have been studied, although limited.
 A 2002 study on mice showed that myrcene “presented sedative as well as motor relaxant effects.”
 At high doses, it seemed to increase the effects of barbiturates, a potent prescription sedative.